Preventive Mastectomy: Five Years Later

 Personally and professionally.

-And while I have shared what I can with you in true “it’s not all sunshine and roses” fashion, there are some things that I am simply not allowed to talk about yet.
+And while I have shared what I can with you in true “it’s not all sunshine and roses” fashion, there are some things that I am not allowed to talk about yet.

-Two weeks ago I sat at my kitchen counter (where I do all of my blog work) and I stared at the screen of my computer in complete frustration and exhaustion.
+Two weeks ago, I sat at my kitchen counter (where I do all of my blog work), and I stared at the screen of my computer in complete frustration and exhaustion.

-I sincerely had been feeling for days that my time and efforts on here and social media were pointless.
+I sincerely had been feeling for days that my time and efforts on here and on social media were pointless.

-I felt like I was shouting into nothingness, that I wasn’t helping anyone to lead a life of grit and grace, that I was just being stupid and self-indulgent with this blog thinking that anyone gave a damn about what I thought.
+I felt like I was shouting into nothingness, that I wasn’t helping anyone to lead a life of grit and grace, that I was just being stupid and self-indulgent with this blog, thinking that anyone gave a damn about what I thought.

 I felt like my mission of offering support to women, wives, and mothers was falling flat.